Application Deadline: October 29, 2025

 How will class sessions be conducted, and what are the technical requirements for attending?

 It is important to note that while CDT always encourages non-local students to apply for ITLA, the expectation is that all students should make arrangements to attend in-person classes regardless of location.
-To assist with planning, the ITLA 2025 Program Schedule and Calendar will be provided to all students accepted into this year’s program for careful review before formally committing to the program and will identify which sessions will be conducted online versus in-person so appropriate arrangements can be made.
+To assist with planning, the ITLA 2026 Program Schedule and Calendar will be provided to all students accepted into this year’s program for careful review before formally committing to the program and will identify which sessions will be conducted online versus in-person so appropriate arrangements can be made.

-ITLA will be using Microsoft Teams to house all program-related documents and Zoom will be the primary delivery medium for all remote class sessions.
+ITLA will be using Microsoft Teams to house all program-related documents and Zoom will be the delivery medium for all remote class sessions.
 Students must be able to access these platforms.
 In addition, students are expected to possess a fully functioning camera and microphone so they can actively participate in class sessions.

 What are the core hours for the program?

-Core hours for ITLA 32 are 9 a.m. – 3:30 p.m., whether remote or in-person.
+Core hours for ITLA 33 are 9 a.m. – 3:30 p.m., whether remote or in-person.
 In order to verify connectivity, virtual class sessions will be open at 8:30 a.m.
 Students are also encouraged to log in to sessions early to network and chat with one another.

 How many candidates will be accepted into the program?